Na–K–Cl cotransporter: NKCC1

 NKCC1 is also expressed in many regions of the brain during early development, but not in adulthood.
 This change in NKCC1 presence seems to be responsible for altering responses to the neurotransmitters GABA and glycine from excitatory to inhibitory, which was suggested to be important for early neuronal development.
 As long as NKCC1 transporters are predominantly active, internal chloride concentrations in neurons is raised in comparison with mature chloride concentrations, which is important for GABA and glycine responses, as respective ligand-gated anion channels are permeable to chloride.
 With higher internal chloride concentrations, outward driving force for this ions increases, and thus channel opening leads to chloride leaving the cell, thereby depolarizing it.
 Put another way, increasing internal chloride concentration increases the reversal potential for chloride, given by the Nernst equation.
 Later in development expression of NKCC1 is reduced, while expression of a KCC2 K-Cl cotransporter increased, thus bringing internal chloride concentration in neurons down to adult values.

+Activity-dependent regulation of NKCC1 during early neuronal development has been suggested to contribute, together with the upregulation of KCC2, to the developmental shift of GABAergic signalling from depolarizing to hyperpolarizing responses.

+NKCC1 has been identified in Sertoli cells, spermatocytes, and spermatids in the male reproductive system.
+NKCC1 function appears to be critical for spermatogenesis, as knockdown of NKCC1 in mice results in spermatocytes failing to mature into spermatozoa, resulting in infertility.
+Additionally, the NKCC1 knockdown mice also exhibit a decreased testicle size compared to wild-type mice.
+The mechanism behind NKCC1-dependent male fertility is unclear, it is possible that the observed decreased sperm count could be due to either lack of NKCC1 cotransport in the testis or upstream failure of NKCC1-expressing neurons in the hypothalamus to release gonadotropin-releasing hormone.